AMS21/docker-dev-images/README.md

 docker build -t "ams21/dev-ubuntu:22.04" Ubuntu/22.04
 ```

-After that can open a shell by simply using
+After that you can open a shell by simply using

 ```sh
 docker run -it "ams21/dev-ubuntu:22.04" /bin/bash